-Wes Granberg-Michaelson is the author of From Times Square to Timbuktu: The Post-Christian West Meets the Non-Western Church and the forthcoming book Future Faith: Ten Challenges for Reshaping Christianity in the 21st Century (Fortress Press).
+Wes Granberg-Michaelson is the author of From Times Square to Timbuktu: The Post-Christian West Meets the Non-Western Church and Future Faith: Ten Challenges for Reshaping Christianity in the 21st Century (Fortress Press).
 For 17 years he served as General Secretary of the Reformed Church in America, and has long been active in ecumenical initiatives such as the Global Christian Forum and Christian Churches Together.
 He’s been associated with the ministry of Sojourners for 40 years.
 He and his wife Karin now live in Santa Fe, New Mexico.

 Posts By This Author

 Meanwhile, the growth of the world-wide church surges in the global South.
 Gina Zurlo, Assistant Director of the Center for the Study of Global Christianity, explained today’s facts.
 Two-thirds of all Christians now live in the Global South.
 During the lifetime of most those gathered in Bogota, Christians in Africa have grown from 134 million in 1970 to 621 million today, making that continent home to more of world Christianity than any other region.
 Almost as many Christians are in the continent of Latin America where we met.
 Pentecostalism drives much of this growth.
 But the complexity, divisiveness, and conflicts between churches in these regions as well as globally clouds the picture projecting Christianity’s future.

 Isn’t that the question that the thousands gathered in Jerusalem for Passover, and the small circle of disciples and friends, were asking on that first Palm Sunday, and in the fateful week that followed?
 Who is this Jesus?
 And is it the Jesus we want to follow?
 The one we thought we were following?
 Or the one we now end up denying and rejecting?
 Which Jesus?

 Enclaves of Hope